-Home modification for seniors may involve some construction but before a hammer is picked up, it’s important to have a plan as to what is needed.
+Home modification for seniors may involve some construction or it may be something to consider if someone is choosing a new home when relocating after retirement, but before a hammer is picked up, it’s important to have a plan as to what is needed.

 Just FYI – Occupational Therapists or a Certified Aging In Place Specialist who has expertise in Universal Design can help you with your specific home situation.
 After all, a modified home can greatly improve the chances for seniors to be safe and live longer in their own homes.

 For more information about aging in place, check out this PDF by the National Center for Equitable Care For Elders